jg-digital-media/jgdm-100DaysOfCode/work/working.md

 They always take one parameter.
 The name of a property cannot be the same as the  name of the method.  needs to be a "backing" property.

-**Ways to keep code** organised into groups of methods that accompish similar tasks.
+**Ways to keep code** organised into groups of methods that accomplish similar tasks.

 "render" methods